asangphukieo/xDELFI/README.md

 # Nextflow Pipeline to generate DELFI and xDELFI feature

+xDELFI is new machine-learning model for cancer detection using whole exome-based cfDNA profiles.<br>
+This repository provides feature extraction process.
+Firstly, we applied three fragment size thresholds, which are short (100-150), medium (150-220), and long (>220), to count the number of fragments in each 100k bin along the genome.
+Secondly, overall fragment coverage is counted by summation of all fragment size in each 100k bin.
+Thirdly, loess regression-based approach is applied to account for GC content bias for each 100kb bin.
+Then, the 100k bins were combined into 5Mb bins (504 bins) for each chromosome arm.
+Next, the fragment size distribution (FSD) of 5bp bin in range of 100 to 220bp (24 bins) in each chromosome arm (39 arms) was calculated, and loess regression-based approach is applied to account for GC content bias for each bin.
+The total number of features including fragment length coverage (short, medium, long: 504x3), overall coverage (cov: 504), and FSD (bin: 24x39) is 2,952.

 ## Installation
 1. Install docker (follows https://github.com/asangphukieo/CMUTEAM_NF_pipeline)
 2. Install Nextflow (e.g. by anaconda: conda install -c bioconda nextflow)